Mattel unveils BTS dolls on Twitter to mixed fan reception

 Twitter user @joonbgtan said that while the dolls do not look bad, they do not look like BTS.

-"I think we were expected a little too much since the teaser pictures looked good," the Twitter user added.
+"I think we were expecting a little too much since the teaser pictures looked good," the Twitter user added.

 Fans of BTS member Kim Tae-hyung, also known as V, have been especially vocal, as many fans said his figurine was a poor reproduction of the singer's likeness.